-Michael Robb, Director of Research
+Michael Robb, Senior Director of Research

-Michael Robb is director of research at Common Sense, overseeing our research program, evaluation of organization impact, and program development research.
+Michael Robb is senior director of research at Common Sense, overseeing our research program, evaluation of organization impact, and program development research.
 Michael has been involved in issues involving media and children for over 15 years.
 He has published research on the impact of electronic media on young children's language development, early literacy outcomes, and problem-solving abilities in a variety of academic journals.
 Michael also has supervised community educational outreach efforts, helping parents and teachers make the most of quality children's programming.
 Previously, Michael served as the director of digital learning and research at the Fred Rogers Center for Early Learning and Children's Media.
 Michael received his B.A. from Tufts University and M.A. and Ph.D. in psychology from UC Riverside.